techsemicolon/python-fabric-ec2-aws/README.md

 Run commands on multiple EC2 servers from your local machine.
 This is a basic scaffolding containing Fabric tasks runnner to execute commands from local machine(or bashin host) to all remote EC2 Servers specified.

-It is a safe tunnel to send your commands from one machine to multiple EC2 servers.
-It eliminates :
+It is a safe tunnel to send your commands from one machine to multiple EC2 servers

-- Manual Login and running the command to each server.
+- It eliminates need to manually Login and running the command to each server.
-- If you have autoscaling enabled, then you will need to first find the dns or IPs of the active servers, this does that for you automaticaly based on EC2 tags.
+- If you have autoscaling enabled, then you will need to first find the DNS or IPs of the active servers, this does that for you automaticaly based on EC2 tags.
-- If you have run a command which needs password, it will simply  prompt you on your local just as it would on the remote server.
+- If you run a command which needs password, it will simply prompt you on your local terminal just as it would on the remote server.
 - The `fabfile.py` is very simple to extend and add your own tasks in it as a function running the commands you would like.
 This scaffolding will help you to understand the possibilities.

 ## Pre-requisites :